dusan-zdravkovic/Docker-Project-1/README.md

   mysql:8.0
 ```

-- Connect to the MySQL container
+- Connect to the running MySQL container:
 ```
 docker exec -it <mysql-container-id> mysql -u root -p
 ```

-- Show databases to verify `todos` exists
+- Verify that the `todos` database exists by showing databases:
 ```
 SHOW DATABASES;
 ```